GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 #### Perimeters

-Regular perimeters are defined via the  the `vpc_sc_perimeters` variable, and bridge perimeters are automatically populated from that variable.
+Regular perimeters are defined via the `vpc_sc_perimeters` variable.

 Support for independently adding projects to perimeters outside of this Terraform setup is pending resolution of [this Google Terraform Provider issue](https://github.com/hashicorp/terraform-provider-google/issues/7270), which implements support for dry-run mode in the additive resource.